Health and Safety Policy — Gardening Newham

 Formal risk assessments will be carried out before work begins and reviewed when conditions change.
 Assessments will consider hazards such as working at height, use of power tools, manual handling, hazardous substances, electricity, noise, vibration and traffic/hardscape interfaces.
 Controls may include exclusion zones, physical guards, safe access equipment and clear signage.
 A written method statement will be provided for higher risk tasks.
 Risk assessment records will be retained and made available to supervisors and competent operatives.

-Operative wearing protective equipment while handling machinery Personal protective equipment (PPE) will be supplied where risks remain after other controls.
+A man with red hair and a beard, dressed in a checkered short-sleeved shirt and dark pants, is kneeling in a garden during daylight hours.
+He is wearing gardening gloves and appears to be harvesting or tending to lush green vegetable plants, possibly beetroot, with visible purple and green foliage.
+The garden features neatly planted rows of soil with well-maintained, vibrant plant growth, bordered by a grassy and landscaped backdrop.
+The soil looks moist and healthy, and in the background, trees and a stone wall are visible, suggesting a well-established outdoor space.
+The scene is illuminated by natural sunlight, indicating clear weather conditions, suitable for gardening activities.
+This setting may be part of a residential or community garden in Newham, supporting both gardening and landscaping services offered by Gardening Newham.
+Personal protective equipment (PPE) will be supplied where risks remain after other controls.
 Mandatory items include protective footwear, high visibility clothing for roadside work, gloves appropriate to the task, eye and hearing protection and chainsaw PPE when certified work warrants it.
 Equipment and machinery will be maintained to manufacturers’ standards with documented inspections.
 Plant and power tools will be used only by trained, authorised personnel.
 Training and competence checks form part of safe deployment.

 Manual handling hazards will be reduced through mechanical aids, team lifts and safe stacking.
 Operators will follow safe systems when using mowers, shredders, chainsaws and other powered equipment and will not use equipment outside their training.
 Fuel and battery charging will be carried out in ventilated areas with spill precautions.
 Hazardous substances such as pesticides and herbicides will be stored, handled and applied in accordance with COSHH principles and manufacturer guidance to limit exposure.